Introduction

 Convenient and Versatile

-Aesthetic: Surface-mounted cabinets are ideal for spaces with limited wall depth or where wall modifications are impractical.
+Aesthetic: Surface-mounted cabinets are great for areas with shallow walls or where you can’t change the wall structure.

 Choosing Between Recessed and Surface Mount